trupu/powerbeck/README.md

 ### how to start - server

-npm run dev
+cd server && npm run dev

 ### how to start - client

-npm run serve
+cd client && npm run serve

 ### Vue-Cli